klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getLogs(options [, callback])
 ```

-Return an array of all logs matching a given filter object.
+Returns an array of all logs matching a given filter object.

 **Parameters**